DioxusLabs/docsite/docs-src/0.6/src/guide/deploy.md

 ## Next Steps

-Our deployment isn't done yet, but this guide has become pretty long!
+Our app isn't done yet, but this guide has become pretty long!

 There's so much extra to do: